 Peter Pan to Greg and Tamara in Season 2, as Gold spells out in the last scene of the season finale.
 Season 3 also reveals him as the Bigger Bad of the entire series up to that point.

 Bigger on the Inside: The town of Storybrooke, as hinted by Regina in an early episode.
 It should be, if it holds the denizens of a whole other world.
 Hinted at in "Hat Trick" since Jefferson's telescopes can see suspiciously far such as into Emma's office despite being at the edge of the woods.

-Big Screwed-Up Family: Turned up to an ante in "Manhattan".
+Big Screwed-Up Family: Turned up to eleven in "Manhattan".
 While we could deduce from the first episode that Regina was Henry's adoptive mother and his step-great grandmother, there's the added fact that Baelfire is his father, which adds him and Rumplestiltskin to the happy family tree with the Charmings and Regina.
 With the revelation earlier in Season 2 that Rumpelstilskin used to date Cora...

 By extension, Milah is Henry's grandmother.
 Assuming she actually married the man who would become Hook, that'd make Hook Henry's step-grandfather also, through Baelfire.
 This would also mean that every person who left on Hook's ship at the end of Season 2 has a familial stake in Henry.

 Hook had developed feelings for Emma revealed in "Ariel", so he technically was romantically interested in both Baelfire's mother and love interest.